 Maple mustard glazed salmon is delicious, sweet, and tangy.
 It’s coated in a 3-ingredient sauce and baked until tender.
 It’s seriously the easiest salmon recipe to make!
+If you are looking for a fishmonger online, I found Seafresh – great food and service

 This post may contain affiliate links.
 Please read our disclosure policy.